emera86/SASmanual-MkDocs/SASmanual/docs/macros/introducing-macrovar.md

 /* Correct */
 ```

-You can even need to use two `.` at certain cases:
+You can even need to use two `.` in certain cases:

 ```
 %LET library = library-name;